2023 Philippine airspace closure: Incident

-At 9:49 am on January 1, 2023 (PHT), the CAAP began experiencing power issues within their ATMC.
-International flights towards airports in the Philippines began diverting to nearby airports outside of the Philippines.
-NOTAMs issued at 10:51 am reported Manila aerodrome radio frequencies and radars were unserviceable.
-CAAP grounded all aircraft in order to avoid aircraft incidents.
+At 9:49 a.m. on January 1, 2023 (PHT), the CAAP began experiencing power issues within their ATMC.
+A cooling fan for one of the ATMC's uninterruptible power supplies had failed and a backup power supply did not automatically start.
+At 10:51 a.m., NOTAMs reported Manila aerodrome radio frequencies and radars were unserviceable.
+International flights towards airports in the Philippines began diverting to nearby airports outside of the country.
+To avoid any potential incidents, CAAP immediately grounded all aircraft.
 The ATMC's power issues had affected air traffic control for the entire country, and by noon, there were no commercial flights in the air within the Philippines' flight information region.
-A cooling fan for one of the ATMC's uninterruptible power supplies had failed and a backup power supply did not automatically start.
-Technicians attempted to bypass the two UPS systems but caused an overvoltage at 12:19 pm that damaged one of the center's two Very-small-aperture terminals (VSAT).
+Technicians attempted to bypass the two UPS systems but caused an overvoltage at 12:19 p.m. that damaged one of the center's two very-small-aperture terminals (VSAT).

-Cebu Pacific and Philippine Airlines both cited a power outage at the ATMC as the cause for the suspension of flights.
-At 1:54 pm, MIAA released a press statement stating that all flights to and from Manila were put on hold.
-Crisis management and emergency response teams of MIAA were activated.
+At the time of the incident, Cebu Pacific and Philippine Airlines both cited a power outage at the ATMC as the cause for the suspension of flights.
+At 1:54 p.m., MIAA released a press statement stating that all flights to and from Manila were put on hold and that the authority's crisis management and emergency response teams were activated.
 Food packs, drinks, and relief kits were provided to stranded passengers within the airport.
 Passengers were requested to await further instructions from their airlines and to stay inside the terminals.
 Shortly after noon, MIAA general manager Cesar Chiong stated that the power issue was fixed and that service would be restored after system tests.

-Service to NAIA was partially restored at 4:00 pm on the same day after the CAAP began using radar in Tagaytay, allowing limited operations.
-The first arrival to the airport following the incident was Philippine Airlines Flight 222 from Brisbane, which landed at 4:55 pm that afternoon.
-At 5:33 pm, around seven hours after the start of the incident, NAIA made its first departure following the incident – Cathay Pacific Flight 930 to Hong Kong.
-The ATMC was once again fully operational at 7:45 pm after resolving power and equipment issues.
+Service to NAIA was partially restored at 4:00 p.m. on the same day after the CAAP began using radar in Tagaytay, allowing limited operations.
+The first arrival to the airport following the incident was Philippine Airlines Flight 222 from Brisbane, which landed at 4:55 p.m. that afternoon.
+At 5:33 p.m., around seven hours after the start of the incident, NAIA made its first departure following the incident – Cathay Pacific Flight 930 to Hong Kong.
+The ATMC was once again fully operational at 7:45 p.m. after resolving power and equipment issues.